Databrain vs. Metabase: Complete 2026 Comparison for Embedded Analytics

 Explore more comparisons and guides:

-Version 58 introduced Modular Embedding (simplified embedding architecture), the Tenants feature (built-in multi-tenancy), improved Metabot AI capabilities, and performance optimizations.
-These updates address historically-cited limitations but are primarily available on Pro/Enterprise tiers.
+Version 58 introduced Modular Embedding, the Tenants feature (built-in multi-tenancy), improved Metabot AI capabilities, and performance optimizations.
+These updates are primarily available on Pro/Enterprise tiers.

 Yes, with caveats.
 Metabase v58 updates significantly improved embedded analytics capabilities.
-However, per-seat pricing creates cost challenges at scale, AI features require add-on licensing, and the platform internal-analytics heritage shows in areas like table visualization limitations.
-For more context, see customer-facing analytics vs traditional BI.
+However, per-seat pricing creates cost challenges at scale, AI features require add-on licensing, and the platform’s internal-analytics heritage shows in areas like table visualization limitations.

 Databrain typically deploys in 2-5 days from data connection to production-ready dashboards.
 Metabase embedded analytics implementations typically require 2-6 weeks depending on complexity, authentication requirements, and multi-tenant configuration needs.